 The polished brass cup (pendokok) that is at the base of the hilt is engraved with petal motifs but is a later replacement.

 The blade fits perfectly and tightly in the scabbard with little movement and no gaps.

-fine and the wood has a clear and obvious rich patina.
+condition is fine and the wood has a clear and obvious rich patina.

 Noor, F. & E. Khoo, Spirit of Wood: The Art of Malay Woodcarving, Periplus, 2003.